gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 [GNAT] This restriction ensures at compile time that protected entry barriers are restricted to:

-* simple boolean variables defined in the private part of the protected type/object,
+* simple variables defined in the private part of the protected type/object,
 * constant declarations,
 * named numbers,